 The shelter is made of rocks by the wall of a rift - only one fathom long and half a fathom wide.
 The ridge beam was made out of the spine of a horse.
 What a place for a human being to live in - alone for a whole winter!
 Fjalla-Eyvindur was able to steal 7-9 horses during this harsh winter, or else he would have starved to death.

-Jökulsá á Fjöllum means the Glacial River in the Mountains.
-It is a roaring grey glacial river coming straight from Vatnajökull glacier, the largest glacier in Europe.
+Jökulsá á Fjöllum literally means the Glacial River in the Mountains.
+It is a very forceful glacial river coming straight from Vatnajökull glacier, the largest glacier in Europe.

-Further north the glacial river creates the most powerful waterfall in Europe, Dettifoss waterfall, plus several other smaller waterfalls.
-This river is ever so powerful.
-During my visit to the highlands back in 2014 I took a video of Gljúfrasmiður falls, but on that day it was rain and fog in the highlands.
-In the video you can hear and see the power of this ice-cold glacial river.
+During my visit to the highlands back in 2014, I took a video of Gljúfrasmiður falls, but on that day it was rain and fog in the highlands.
+In the video, you can hear and see the power of this ice-cold glacial river.

-I took a photo of my husband and our guide, Erlingur, both of them wearing lopapeysa, the traditional Icelandic woollen sweater - you can see the Queen of the Icelandic mountains behind them.
+I took a photo of my husband and our guide, Erlingur, both of them wearing lopapeysa, the traditional Icelandic woolen sweater - you can see the Queen of the Icelandic mountains behind them.

 Erlingur is such a lovely guide.
 He lives in Akureyri and drove from his home-town very early in the morning to pick us up at Mývatn.
 As this tour is a slow tour then we didn't feel rushed in any way during these 11 hours.
 My husband is a magician, so he was entertaining the other passengers on the tour during the long drive through the highlands of Iceland, giving Erlingur a break to focus on his driving.

 And I also chipped in from time to time when I had some knowledge on this part of Iceland, which I wanted to share with the other passengers ;) It felt like we were just friends travelling together in Iceland - and that is what slow travel is all about.